 LT 14 Goal: Continue to support the Alliance of Indiana Rural Water (a non-profit organization) with the Indiana Wastewater Certified Operator Apprenticeship Program, which has been approved by the Department of Labor.
-The Authority supports the wastewater apprenticeship program through state funding programs.
+The Authority supports the wastewater apprenticeship program through state funding programs and CWSRF Technical Assistance funding.

-LT 15 Goal: Conduct outreach that includes presenting at workshops and conferences to advertise the availability of additional funding, including CWSRF Emerging Contaminants funding, and assistance available to disadvantaged communities through the CWSRF Loan Program.
+LT 15 Goal: Conduct outreach that includes presenting at workshops and conferences to advertise the availability of additional funding, including assistance available to disadvantaged communities through the CWSRF Loan Program.